Weather-Routing-Research/Weather-Routing-Research.github.io/_publications/2023-08-04-hybrid-search.md

 ### Abstract

-We introduce the **Hybrid Search (HS) algorithm**, an innovative approach to tackle Zermelo's Navigation Problem.
-An extension of the Ferraro-Martín de Diego-Almagro method, this algorithm facilitates exploration for the global optimum, especially in scenarios with complex vector fields abundant with locally optimal trajectories.

-Key features include:

-- Applicability in both **Euclidean and spherical spaces**.
-- Utilization of a heuristic that encourages forward vessel movement within a predetermined search cone focused on the destination.
-- Enhanced **efficiency** and **obstacle avoidance** capabilities, making it ideal for real-world scenarios.

-Performance assessments on synthetic vector fields and actual ocean currents have been carried out, affirming the algorithm's effectiveness and superior performance.
+In this paper, we present a novel algorithm called the Hybrid Search algorithm to tackle the Zermelo's Navigation Problem.
+This method can be regarded as an extension of the recent Ferraro-Martín de Diego-Almagro to allow for further exploration in search for the global optimum, in situations of complex vector fields where many locally optimal trajectories exist.
+Our algorithm is designed to work in both Euclidean and spherical spaces and utilizes a heuristic that allows the vessel to move forward while remaining within a predetermined search cone centred around the destination.
+This approach not only improves efficiency but also includes obstacle avoidance, making it well-suited for real-world applications.
+We evaluate the performance of the HS algorithm on synthetic vector fields and real ocean currents, demonstrating its effectiveness and performance.

 [**Download the full paper here**]({{ page.paperurl }})